Middle Stone Age: Evidence for language

 Ochre is reported from some early MSA sites, for example at Kapthurin and Twin Rivers, and is common after c.
 100 ka.
 Barham argues that even if some of this ochre was used in a symbolic, color-related role then this abstraction could not have worked without language.
 Ochre, he suggests, could be one proxy for trying to find the emergence of language.

 Formal bone tools are frequently associated with modern behaviour by archaeologists.
 Sophisticated bone harpoons manufactured at Katanda, West Africa at c.
 90 ka and bone tools from Blombos Cave dated at c.
 77 ka may then also serve as examples of material culture associated with modern language.

 Language has been suggested to be necessary to maintain exchange networks.
 Evidence of some form of exchange networks during the Middle Stone Age is presented in Marwick (2003) in which the distance between the source of raw material and location in which a stone artifact was found was compared throughout sites containing early stone artifacts.
-Five Middle Stone Age sites contained distances between 140–340 km and have been interpreted, when compared with ethnographic data, that these distances were made possible through exchange networks.
+Five Middle Stone Age sites contained distances between 140 and 340 km and have been interpreted, when compared with ethnographic data, that these distances were made possible through exchange networks.
 Barham also views syntactic language as one aspect of behavior that in fact allowed MSA people to settle in the tropical forest environments of what is now the Democratic Republic of the Congo.

 Many authors have speculated that at the core of this symbolic explosion, and in tandem, was the development of syntactic language that evolved through a highly specialized social learning system providing the means for semantically unbounded discourse.
 Syntax would have played a key role in this process and its full adoption could have been a crucial element of the symbolic behavioral package in the MSA.